arsduo/koala/readme.md

 **Available with 3.0.0.beta3**

 Most applications will only use one application configuration.
-Rather than having toprovide that value every time, you can configure Koala to use global settings:
+Rather than having to provide that value every time, you can configure Koala to use global settings:

 ```ruby